 (4) Whether a spouse or partner has given up a career or a career opportunity or otherwise supported the career of the other spouse or partner;

 (5) Whether a spouse or partner has received a disproportionate share of equitable distribution;

 (6) The impact of the marriage or civil union on either party’s ability to become self-supporting, including but not limited to either party’s responsibility as primary caretaker of a child;

 (8) Any other factors or circumstances that the court deems equitable, relevant and material.

 If a spouse receiving alimony remarries does this terminate his/her right to receive alimony?

 Yes.
-Remarriage, along with the death of either party, are automatic termination of alimony events.
+Remarriage, along with the death of either party, are automatic termination of spousal support events.

 If a spouse remarries does this terminate his/her obligation to pay alimony?

-No. The remarriage of a supporting spouse does not have an impact on his/her alimony obligation.
+No. The remarriage of a supporting spouse does not have an impact on his/her spousal support obligation.